fhiso/legacy-format/serialisation.md

 *character encoding* of the *octet stream*.
 Otherwise, if there is a *detected character encoding*, it *shall* be used as the *character encoding* of the octet stream.
-Otherwise, the *character encoding* *shall* default to be ANSEL.
+Otherwise, the *character encoding* *shall* default to be UTF-8.

-{.note}  ANSEL is the default *character encoding* for compatibility with GEDCOM, despite being it being *deprecated* in ELF.
+{.note}  This is a change from [GEDCOM 5.5.1] where the default is ANSEL; however, since a `CHAR` *line string* is required in all versions of GEDCOM since 5.4, and ELF does not aim to be compatible with versions older than 5.5, the default is moot.
+ELF changes the default, though requires *ELF writers* to include a `CHAR` *serialisation metadata structure*.
+A future version of ELF will likely remove this requirement.

 If the *character encoding* is one which the application does not support, the application *shall* issue an error and stop reading the